Have you ever wished that you could turn back the hands of time?

 The most common cause of a reversed curve of the neck is from accidents and injuries, like falls, sporting injuries and car accidents—even very low speed crashes of less than 5 MPH where there is no damage to the vehicle.
 These traumatic events can cause damage to the connective tissues that hold the neck and the head within proper boundaries, adversely effecting nerves, blood vessels, lymphatic drainage and the muscles of the head, neck, upper back and jaw.
 The muscles can remain in a stressed position, which can become the CAUSE of many of the symptoms that originate from this area.
 Symptoms can be diverse—- with Migraines, Vertigo, TMJ disorders and Face and Neck Pain being just the tip of the iceberg…

 The X-ray on the right is the corrected spinal curve, having returned to true normal lordosis following only 5 NUCCA treatments!
 There were no other modalities performed on this patient.
-I’ve seen hundreds, if not thousands of cervical curves restored with NUCCA and AO.
-What’s hard for me to fathom, is that Emergency Departments around the country are missing the harm and potential problems that can arise from a reversed or straight neck that has become such as a result of trauma of any cause.
+I’ve seen hundreds, if not thousands of cervical curves restored with NUCCA and Atlas Orthogonal (AO).
+What’s hard for me to fathom, is that Emergency Departments around the country are missing the harm and potential problems that can arise from a reversed or straight neck.
 The stressed position of the neck as seen on the left is a common finding, and it is often trivialized or dismissed as “normal”.
-This important finding is diminished as emergency room staff focus more on “life-threatening” immediate risk problems, and less on conditions and “findings” which might develop into long-term chronic health conditions—it’s simply not their job.
-Muscle relaxants may be prescribed, but my experience in dealing with thousands of patients “after-the-fact”—-taking relaxants will not restore the cervical curve.
+I can see this casual dismissal in some ways. for instance, this important finding is diminished as emergency room staff focus more on “life-threatening” immediate risk problems, and less on conditions and “findings” which might develop into long-term chronic health conditions—it’s simply not their job.
+Muscle relaxants may be prescribed, but my practical experience in dealing with thousands of patients “after-the-fact” is: taking relaxants will not restore the cervical curve.
 Further, if left uncorrected, this reversed curve can contribute to the many symptoms and syndromes that are linked to head and neck misalignments, like:

 - Headaches of all varieties